 Change for change's sake isn't the point of updating any element of your application’s UX and UI.
 Instead, it must be done in a way that delivers genuine value for your users.
 There are numerous examples of web applications that have driven away users thanks to abrupt, poorly implemented changes to their UX.
 Here are some tips for navigating an overhaul without falling into the same trap:

 - Do the research — Instead of assuming what your users want out of your application, dig deeper.
 Research is a key part of the UX design process, but it’s frequently overlooked at this critical stage.
-Look closely at who is using your application, how they are using it and what their favorite features are.
-Use this information to establish clear priorities and set measureable goals for your redesign.
+Look closely at who is using your application, how they are using it and what their favourite features are.
+Use this information to establish clear priorities and set measurable goals for your redesign.

 - User focus group early — Focus grouping is an essential way of gauging both initial and longer term reactions to a UX overhaul.
 Start the process early in the discovery and assessment stages of a project to get a clearer picture of what your users expect.
 Remember, evidence collected in a focus group is purely anecdotal.
 When it comes to UX and UI, so much of the design process occurs below the surface.
 This means suggestions from users and solutions to problems often end up being vastly different things.